Specifications of a Cellular Modem

 When Carrier Aggregation is engaged (this happens automatically behind the scenes), one band is the primary band for both upload and download connections, and additional bands are added into the connection to turbo-charge the download (and sometimes upload) speeds.

-Carrier aggregation makes a huge difference behind the scenes, but for some reason, device makers and cellular networks make it very hard to tell when carrier aggregation is actually active.
+Carrier aggregation makes a huge difference behind the scenes, but for some reason, device makers and cellular networks make it hard to tell when carrier aggregation is active.
 Higher-end cellular routers, though, often display the bands you are connected to on their dashboards.

 5G Standalone Mode & 5G Carrier Aggregation